Fuel terminals and Oil refineries.

 According to data from the U.S. Energy Information Administration:

 There are 140 operable refineries in the United States.
 At their maximum capacity they are able to process 19,134,102 barrels of crude oil per day.
 And a subset of 4,297,181 barrels of diesel fuel per day and 2,727,384 barrels of gasoline per day.

 The refinery location map shown above (and those below) might provide some insight as to one’s own proximity to where ‘gas comes from’.

 From the oil refineries the fuel is transported closer to population centers.
 This facilitates service stations (gas stations).
 But there’s more to the story…

 Imagine the disruption of fuel on a large scale…

-Imagine a world which has entered tumultuous times in which channels of distribution have been severely disrupted (for whatever the cause or reason), and then imagine the disruption of fuel (gas) while the degree of difficulty in transporting fuel might become significant…
+Imagine a world which has entered tumultuous times… Channels of distribution have been severely disrupted (for whatever the cause or reason).
+And then imagine the disruption of fuel (gasoline) while the degree of difficulty in transporting fuel might become significant…

 There are some parts of the country where gasoline (or diesel) needs to be transported significant distances to reach the consumer.